History of Easter Island: European contacts

 When the Dutch got to shore, the islanders pressed around them, tried to touch the Dutch, their clothes, and even their guns.
 During this, a shot rang out from an unknown person, leading to a firefight that killed ten or twelve islanders.
 To their distress, they learned that among them was the young man who they had shown their ship, to which Barons stated that the crew was "much grieved".
 The natives soon returned – not for revenge, but seeking to trade food for the bodies of their fallen.
 The Dutch left shortly thereafter.

 The next foreign visitors arrived on 15 November 1770: two Spanish ships, San Lorenzo and Santa Rosalia, sent by the Viceroy of Peru, Manuel de Amat, and commanded by Felipe González de Ahedo.
 They spent five days on the island, performing a very thorough survey of its coast, and named it Isla de San Carlos, taking possession on behalf of King Charles III of Spain, and ceremoniously erected three wooden crosses on top of three small hills on Poike.

+In 1776, Abbot Juan Ignacio Molina highlighted the island for its "monumental statues" in the fifth chapter on the "Chilean Islands" of his book Historia Natural y Civil del Kingdom of Chile, which also mentions the islands of San Félix and San Ambrosio.

 Four years later, in mid-March 1774, British explorer James Cook visited Easter Island.
 Cook himself was too sick to walk far, but a small group explored the island.
 They reported the statues as being neglected with some having fallen down; no sign of the three crosses and his botanist described it as "a poor land".
 He had a Tahitian interpreter who could partially understand the language.
 Other than in counting, though, the language was unintelligible.
 Cook later estimated that there were about 700 people on the island.
 He saw only three or four canoes, all unseaworthy.
 Parts of the island were cultivated with banana, sugarcane, and sweet potatoes, while other parts looked like they had once been cultivated but had fallen into disuse.
 Georg Forster reported in his account that he saw no trees over ten feet tall on the island.
 Cook also noted that, unlike before, the islanders carried weapons when approaching foreign visitors – "spears, six or eight feet long, which are pointed at one end with pieces of black flint".

 On 10 April 1786, the French explorer Jean François de Galaup La Pérouse visited and made a detailed map of Easter Island.
 He described the island as one-tenth cultivated and estimated that the population of the island was around two thousand.
 As published maps increasingly included the island, by the 19th century it had become a common resupply stop for sealing and whaling ships, with over fifty known visits.
 Over time, these stops (starting with an 1805 visit from an American sealing ship) increasingly included pressing the islanders into the ships' crews as forced labourers, and – ultimately – outright slave raids.